Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

 \subsubsection{Policyholders}

-Policyholders seek protection against unfortunate events.
-If such an event occurs, the smart contract pays a lump-sum compensation denominated in \text{ETH}.
-To obtain this protection, policyholders pay a premium to the smart contract, also denominated in \text{ETH}.
-A small portion of this premium is redistributed to them in the form of protocol tokens.
-An insurance agreement can only be concluded if the value of the Solvency Capital Requirement (SCR), after including the new risk, does not exceed the current funds locked in the smart contract.
+Policyholders seek financial protection against adverse events through our smart contract.
+Upon the occurrence of such events, the smart contract pays a lump-sum compensation in \text{ETH}.
+To obtain this coverage, policyholders must pay a premium, also in \text{ETH}, to the smart contract.

-Additionally, we define a second capital threshold, the Minimum Capital Requirement (MCR), with $\text{MCR} < \text{SCR}$.
-If the funds in the smart contract fall below this threshold, the system files for bankruptcy.
-The remaining funds are then used to reimburse the policyholders.
-Any funds left after reimbursement are redistributed to the investors proportionally to their token holdings.